EternityForest/AnyoneCanDoIt/README.md

 The easy way is to examine how you are holding things and take note of the points of failure.
 If you are relying on friction, a little less pressure for even a moment will cause a slip.
 If you rely on gravity, any tilt will cause you to drop it.

 Pay attention to the margin of error.
 The goal is to put as much distance as possible between you and an accident.
 Be sure that small movements can't result in a drop.
-I like to wrap a finger around the handle of a cup, amd additionally put my pinky underneath for a very slight bit of extra protection, if I'm going to be walking around a lot.
+I like to wrap a finger around the handle of a cup, and additionally put my pinky underneath for a very slight bit of extra protection, if I'm going to be walking around a lot.

 Next, consider what happens if you DO drop something.
 The higher up, the more damage.
 So avoid unnecessary fussing witu things above a high drop.
 Always use wrist and neck straps when available.
 Always use protective cases.